Spentine/Spentris/documentation/docs.md

 puzzleFunction = {
   version: 1, // version of puzzle function
   type: // {string} the type of end condition or function
-  parameters: // {object} the data for end condition or function
+  parameters: // {Object} the data for end condition or function
   func: // {function} function generated or provided
 }
 ```